Qovery/documentation/website/guides/tutorial/how-to-integrate-qovery-with-github-actions.md

 First we need to get the ids that we will to add to our YAML file:

-- Open in the console the application you are interested.
+- Open in the [V3 console](https://new.console.qovery.com) the application you are interested.
 - Open the option section and select "Copy identifiers".
 This will copy in your clipboard all the necessary identifiers

 <p align="center">